JoeQuigley1/pp5-fe-bike-brothers/TESTS.md

 ![Contact Form](src/assets/testing_screenshots/contact-form-validation-email-alert.png)

-As the contact data is intended to be adressed by the Admin directly, the email field needing email format and susequent prompts are for UX purposes.
+As the contact data is intended to be adressed by the Admin directly, the email field needing email format and subsequent prompts are for UX purposes.

 ### Validator Testing